Frequently Asked Questions

 We recommend weekly for the first two or three months and then monthly, or less, depending on use.
 The thin layer of oil, too light to feel, will keep the stone a consistent shade of dark gray.
 The oil does evaporate so the stone will lighten with time.

 Soapstone is found throughout the world in relatively small deposits ranging from small rocks to seams, boulders and other deposits.
 Soapstone is found in the Appalachian range from Maine to Georgia with significant deposits in Vermont and Virginia.
 Finland and Brazil are the largest international producers of soapstone.
-We are the only company that still peruses quarrying in Vermont and the United States.

 The stone varies in appearance, hardness and purity from deposit to deposit.
 We only use stone suitable for the intended end use.